sayanta01/JS/notes/fullstackopen/03-programming-server-node-express/04-validation-eslint.md

     "@stylistic/js": stylisticJs,
   }`
-- Note for Windows users: The linebreak style is set to unix in the style rules It is recommended to use Unix-style linebreaks (\n) regardless of your operating system
+- Note for Windows users: The linebreak style is set to unix in the style rules it is recommended to use Unix-style linebreaks (\n) regardless of your operating system

 # Running the Linter